Intelligent Reflecting Surface-aided URLLC in a Factory Automation Scenario: Introduction

-Although extensive research efforts have been devoted to the transmission design for IRS-aided networks, only a few works studied the analytical performance in IRS-aided wireless systems \cite{emil2020,Boulogeorgos2020,macroojcs,Basar2019,liangyang2020,qintao2020,Ibrahim2021,Atapattu2020,jiayi2021,Badiu2020,Javier2020,pengxu2020,dongli2020}.
-The performance comparison between IRS-aided systems and relaying systems were performed in \cite{emil2020,Boulogeorgos2020,macroojcs}.
+Most of the existing contributions on IRS focus on the transmission design for various IRS-aided wireless networks by jointly optimizing the active beamforming at the BS and the phase shift matrix at the IRS for perfect channel state information (CSI) in \cite{xianghaoyu2019,shuowen,qingqingwutwc,boyadi2020,cunhua202twc,pan2020jsac,zhengchu2020,huiming2020,hong2020perfectcsi,tong2020}, imperfect CSI in \cite{guizhouwcl,xianghaoyu2020,guirobusttsp,hong2020robust}, or statistical CSI in \cite{yuhan2019,zhangjie,kangda,liyou2021}.
+Although extensive research efforts have been devoted to the transmission design for IRS-aided networks, only a few works studied the analytical performance in IRS-aided wireless systems \cite{emil2020,Boulogeorgos2020,macroojcs,Basar2019,liangyang2020,liang2020,qintao2020,Ibrahim2021,Atapattu2020,jiayi2021,Badiu2020,Javier2020,pengxu2020,dongli2020}.
+The performance comparison between IRS-aided systems and relaying systems was performed in \cite{emil2020,Boulogeorgos2020,macroojcs}.
 For the IRS-aided single user communication system, the symbol error probability (SEP) was derived for the Rayleigh channel in \cite{Basar2019}, and the coverage probability was analyzed in \cite{liangyang2020}.
 The central limit theorem (CLT) was used in \cite{Basar2019} and \cite{liangyang2020} to derive the probability density function (PDF) of signal-to-noise ratio (SNR).
-Then the Rayleigh channel model was extended to the more general Rician channel in \cite{qintao2020} and Nakagami channel in \cite{Ibrahim2021}.
+Then the Rayleigh channel model was extended to the more general Rician channel in \cite{liang2020,qintao2020} and Nakagami channel in \cite{Ibrahim2021}.
 The outage probability and spectral efficiency were analyzed in \cite{Atapattu2020} for IRS-aided two-way networks.
 The exact distribution for signal-to-noise ratio (SNR) was derived in \cite{jiayi2021} for an IRS-aided millimeter wave (mmWave) communication system, where the fluctuating two-ray distribution was adopted to characterize the small-scale fading in the mmWave band.
-In practical system, the phase shifts can only be set with finite discrete values, which induce phase errors.
+In practical systems, the phase shifts can only be set with finite discrete values, which induce phase errors.
 Hence, recent contributions have focused on the study of the impact of the phase errors on the system performance \cite{Badiu2020,Javier2020,pengxu2020,dongli2020}.
 The authors in \cite{Badiu2020} demonstrated that transmission under imperfect reflectors is equivalent to a point-to-point communication over a Nakagami fading channel.
-For the IRS-aided PLS networks with phase errors, secrecy outage probability and the average secrecy rate was studied in \cite{Javier2020} for a single eavesdropper case and in \cite{pengxu2020} for the case with multiple eavesdroppers.
-Li \emph{et al.} \cite{dongli2020} quantified the capacity loss due to the impact of phase errors, and derived the minimum number of reflectors to ensure a guaranteed rate loss threshold.
+For the IRS-aided physical layer security networks with phase errors, secrecy outage probability and the average secrecy rate was studied in \cite{Javier2020} for a single eavesdropper case and in \cite{pengxu2020} for the case with multiple eavesdroppers.